-Our Clerks can be contacted by email, telephone and fax.
+Our Clerks can be contacted by email or telephone.
 The Clerks arrange appointments for conferences and consultations with Members of Chambers.
 Chambers is able to offer a number of well-equipped conference rooms to accommodate these meetings.
 The Clerks are happy to make arrangements for any disabled persons wishing to visit Chambers.

 The Clerks maintain close working relationships with the administrative staff in the tax tribunals and the higher Courts, and frequently liaise with them regarding hearing dates for matters that are litigating.

 The work undertaken by Members of Chambers ranges across the full spectrum of complexity and duration.

 All Members of Chambers are committed to providing an exceptionally high standard of service and welcome any feedback from both professional and lay clients.
 We apply ourselves seriously to complaints from clients and have appropriate internal procedures for addressing any concerns.
 Full details of our complaints procedure are available on request.